Picozoa

-Picozoa, Picobiliphyta, Picobiliphytes, or Biliphytes are protists of a phylum of marine unicellular heterotrophic eukaryotes with a size of less than about 3 micrometers.
+Picozoa, Picobiliphyta, picobiliphytes, or piliphytes are protists of a phylum of marine unicellular heterotrophic eukaryotes with a size of less than about 3 micrometers.
 They were formerly treated as eukaryotic algae and the smallest member of photosynthetic picoplankton before it was discovered they do not perform photosynthesis.
-The first species identified therein is Picomonas judraskeda.
+The phylum currently contains a single species, Picomonas judraskeda.
 They probably belong in the Archaeplastida as sister of the Rhodophyta.

 They were formerly placed within the cryptomonads-haptophytes assemblage.

 Discovery

-At the end of the 1990s the European project "Picodiv" clarified which organisms occur in picoplankton.
+At the end of the 1990s, the European project "Picodiv" clarified which organisms occur in picoplankton.
 In addition, for a period of two years, samples were taken in the Atlantic, in the Mediterranean, before the coast of Scotland, Alaska and Norway.
 Picobiliphyta were found particularly within the nutrient-poor ranges from cold coastal seas, where they can constitute up to 50 percent of the biomass.